Cluedo (Australian game show): Plot and gameplay

 In each episode, the outback estate's six residents welcome the houseguest, grow to loathe them, and then reveal that the visitor has met an untimely death.
 During the guest's short appearance on screen, they successfully enrage the characters to the point where they have a reason to murder the visitor, who is "promptly bumped off" in a "gruesome" manner" and "no doubt richly deserving [of their] fate".
 The Sydney Morning Herald explained "their role is to behave so abominably that the audience will not shed a tear at their demise" and that they "succeed admirably".
-For instance, The Daily Telegraph - Mirror described Aunt Evelina as a "nightmare" and "the auntie from hell", noting she "whinges" the moment she arrives, "fraying" everyone's spirit and claiming she is the true heir to Brindebella.
+For instance, The Daily Telegraph – Mirror described Aunt Evelina as a "nightmare" and "the auntie from hell", noting she "whinges" the moment she arrives, "fraying" everyone's spirit and claiming she is the true heir to Brindabella.

 Around halfway through the broadcast, the murder-of-the-week is revealed, but neither the audience in the studio nor the viewers at home are informed of the location or the manner of death.
 The game show starts right here.
 To identify the murderer, the studio audience and viewers at home play detective.
 After being introduced to the characters and events, throughout the second part of the broadcast players are tasked with picking the culprit and deducing how they committed the crime.

 Those in the studio used an electronic system of panels and dials, attached to each audience member's chair, to "lodge [their] suspicions" by selecting the killer's name, method of murder, and body's location, which they could do at any time.
 Each case featured 6 suspects (Who?), 6 weapons (With what?), and 6 rooms (Where?) for a total of 216 permutations.
 Studio audience members ask the actors, on stage in character and colour-coordinated costume for easy identification, questions about their motives and actions through an inquiry.
 Interviewing the Cluedo suspects thus results in them finding clues to advance the investigation and make accusations.
 Data from the dials was fed into the studio control room, and an audience poll are intermittently fed back from the computer as an onscreen graphic which show how the audience is leaning, similar to the British version; i.e. a people's choice percentage that reveals which suspect is most likely to have committed the crime.
 The first to feed the right combination into the computer wins a holiday.